sissaschool/xmlschema/README.rst

 This library includes the following features:

-* Full XSD 1.0 support
+* Full XSD 1.0 and XSD 1.1 support
-* XSD 1.1 support as prerelease
 * Building of XML schema objects from XSD files
 * Validation of XML instances against XSD schemas
 * Decoding of XML data into Python data and to JSON